How to Remove the WordPress Logo from the Admin Bar with One Click

 Removing the WordPress logo is often one step in a series of admin customisations:

-1. Custom login page — Brand the login screen with your logo and colours
+1. Custom login page - brand the login screen with your logo and colours

-2. Remove WordPress logo from admin bar — Handled by mySites.guru
+2. Remove WordPress logo from admin bar - handled by mySites.guru

-3. Custom dashboard widgets — Replace default WordPress news and events with your own content
+3. Custom dashboard widgets - replace default WordPress news and events with your own content

-4. Custom admin footer — Replace “Thank you for creating with WordPress” with your own text
+4. Custom admin footer - replace “Thank you for creating with WordPress” with your own text

 mySites.guru handles the WordPress logo removal from this list.
 For the others, you’d typically use a white-label plugin or custom theme functions.
 But having the logo removal available as a one-click audit fix means one less thing to configure manually on each new site.
+The same one-click pattern applies to other WordPress cleanup tasks, like removing the default Sample Page and Hello World post.

 Who benefits most